-From April to June 2014 the James W. Cheevers Gallery is hosting "U.S. Navy Ships of War 1898-1991" An Exhibition of Original Paintings by Jim Griffiths.
+From April to June 2014 the James W. Cheevers Gallery hosted "U.S. Navy Ships of War 1898-1991" An Exhibition of Original Paintings by Jim Griffiths.

 About Jim Griffiths

 Jim Griffith's watercolors are impressive representations of United States Navy Ships.
 As a watercolorist, a draftsman, a meticulous researcher, and a sophisticated colorist, Griffith's work is admired by naval historians, naval buffs, and collectors.
 Mr. Griffiths discovered his passion for painting ships and the sea early in his career and has been pursing marine art exclusively for many years.

 A special area of interest to him is post-1940 steel naval vessels.
 It is perhaps in these paintings that the full range of his talents for precise details in combination with convincing color and light, which Griffiths handles on par with the finest marine watercolorists, can be appreciated.
 To ensure the authenticity and accuracy of all his works, Mr. Griffiths regularly refers to a large library of nautical books, photographs, and ship planes that he has amassed over the years.